-In this matter, the evidence fails to establish that claimant was discharged for an act of misconduct when claimant violated employer's policy concerning absenteeism.
-The last incident, which brought about the discharge, fails to constitute misconduct because claimant cleared her absence with her supervisor prior to leaving and was told that it would not affect her.
-The administrative law judge holds that claimant was not discharged for an act of misconduct and, as such, is not disqualified for the receipt of unemployment insurance benefits.
+In this matter, the evidence established that claimant was discharged for an act of misconduct when claimant violated employer's policy concerning receipt of a gift card from a client.
+Claimant was warned concerning this policy.

+The last incident, which brought about the discharge, constitutes misconduct because it is believed that claimant, at a bare minimum, received a gift card from a client after warning.
+It is further believed that claimant disparage clientele when frustrated.
+Whether claimant took items from the home was not credibly shown.
+The administrative law judge holds that claimant was discharged for an act of misconduct and, as such, is disqualified for the receipt of unemployment insurance benefits.